Hidden risk? study probes metal levels in kids with screws and plates

 Summary

 This study looks at whether children with metal implants (like plates, screws, or rods) have higher metal levels in their blood and tissues.
-Researchers want to understand if these metals cause any harm.
-The goal is to learn if removing the implants or using different metals could be safer for kids.
+Researchers want to understand if these metals cause any harm and if removing the implants or using different metals might be better.
+About 50 children aged 4 to 18 who are scheduled for surgery will take part.

 Disclaimer Read more